[ last update: June 2, 2018 ]

-In June of 1930, the Cadillac Motor Car Division of GM sent a half-dozen of the most representative sixteen-cylinder models to Europe, on a promotional tour.
+In June of 1930, the Cadillac Motor Car Division of GM sent five of the most representative of its sixteen-cylinder models to Europe, on a promotional “Tour”.

 In one of the many reports published in relation to the event, the writer declared: Their various color schemes were chosen with the idea of having each car contrast with every other.
-Regrettably, I have seen no color photos of ANY of the five tour cars to better appreciate that statement.
+Regrettably, we have seen no color photos of ANY of the five “Tour” cars to better appreciate that statement.

-was shown at one or more tour destinations (in Germany, e.g.); I assume
+was shown at one or more “Tour” destinations in Germany; we assume it

-it was supplied by the Cadillac dealer there; it was NOT a part of the Caravan
+was provided by the Cadillac dealer there; it was NOT a part of the Caravan

 Shipping dates and destinations